Layoffs, tensions over Black Lives Matter posts roil Seattle Children’s Museum

 “It was all shocking because we literally teach programs on equity and inequality at the museum,” he said.
 “I assumed that was part of the integrity of the organization.
 And during that time, several very large corporations were coming out for Black Lives Matter.
 It was disappointing that a local organization, involved with the education of children in Seattle, would say that.”

 This friction at SCM may not be an isolated event.
-In fact, former museum employee Maya Barton thinks it’s an object lesson.
+In fact, former museum employee Maya Burton thinks it’s an object lesson.
 She said many friends have similar stories about their jobs — and she suspects some version of this drama is quietly playing out in workplaces all over the country.

 “It’s happening everywhere and I’m glad,” she said.
 “Folks are done with management living on a pedestal outside of reality.”